miketarpey/piper/README.md

     return df
 ```

-In standard pandas, we can combine the new function in a pipeline, along with filtering the input data as follows:
+Standard [Pandas](https://pandas.pydata.org/) can combine the new function into a pipeline along with other transformation/filtering tasks:

 ```python
 import pandas as pd